OutSystems/docs-product/src/building-apps/ui/accessibility/aria-roles-and-attributes.md

 ---
-summary: Learn about Accessible Rich Internet Applications (ARIA) roles and attributes and how to add these in your applications.
+summary: Learn how to enhance accessibility in OutSystems 11 (O11) using ARIA roles and attributes for dynamic content and complex structures.
 tags:
 locale: en-us
 guid: e4cd9450-4fe2-4145-8f1b-0852ab8c081d